-Pauline Forde, Art Psychotherapist, EMDR Practitioner.
-HCPC Registered.
+Pauline Forde, Art Psychotherapist, EMDR, Relational Couples Counselling.

 Powys, Mid Wales

-I have a particular interest in the treatments which deal with the impact of trauma and loss, which often present as feelings of anxiety, elevated stress, depression, and harmful behavioral strategies, which are used to manage these emotional thoughts and feelings.
+These experiences often present as feelings of anxiety, stress, depression, and harmful behavioural strategies, which are used to manage negative thoughts and feelings.

 Art psychotherapy/ Art therapy